Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 ![ethereum-v3-aave.png](./ethereum-v3-aave.png)
 ![arbitrum-v3-aave.png](./arbitrum-v3-aave.png)

-You can see that they are in a very low range of deposit and borrrow interest rates, typically ranging below 1%.
+You can see that they are in a very low range of deposit and borrrow interest rates, typically ranging from 0% to 1%.
 This means there's not a big demand for these assets.

 In comparison, observe that normally, other mainstream, unstaked assets would give tasty yields: